fido-device-onboard/go-fdo/README.md

         External address devices should connect to (default "127.0.0.1:${LISTEN_PORT}") -http addr
-        The address to listen on (default "localhost:8080") -insecure-tls
+        The address to listen on (default "localhost:8080") -import-voucher path
+        Import a PEM encoded voucher file at path -insecure-tls
         Listen with a self-signed TLS certificate -print-owner-public type